Updated on: September 21, 2024

 I ran speed tests on servers in 4 countries, and most websites I accessed usually loaded instantly — what’s more, when I watched HD videos on YouTube, they only took around 2 seconds to fully load and didn’t buffer when I skipped through them.
 Plus, the free plan includes split-tunneling, which you can use to boost your VPN speeds.

 hide.me’s apps are beginner-friendly.
-The interface is clear and easy to navigate, and all the setting feature quick explanations (great for new users).
+The interface is easy to navigate, all the settings feature quick explanations (great for new users), and the ping is displayed for each free server location (to help you find the best speeds).
 That said, I do need to highlight how the app design looks a bit outdated, especially when compared to Proton VPN’s apps.

 I also like how free users get access to 24/7 live chat support — this is extremely convenient, as most free VPNs limit you to just support libraries or email support.
 The provider’s live chat reps reply really fast and provide helpful answers.